David Hammond (director): Reception

 The New York Times called his production of George Bernard Shaw'sThe Philanderer at the Yale Repertory Theatre in 1982 "not Shavian", but notable for an exuberance that was called "engaging".
 His production of Shaw's Caesar and Cleopatra at PlayMakers in 2005 was called "superbly cast" with "sublime" staging.

 He has received various theatre awards, including one for Luminosity, which was listed as one of the top ten shows of 2004 in North Carolina by Classical Voice of Carolina.
 He received the Playmaker Award for Lifetime Achievement at the 18th annual PlayMakers Ball on October 29, 2005.
 He is the recipient of two Los Angeles Drama-Logue Awards and the Florencio Award of the Association of Uruguayan Theatre Critics and was the 2005 Triangle Theatre Review's Best Director and Triangle Theatre Person of the Year.

 Accusation of misconduct

-In 1997, an accusation of sexual harassment was made against Hammond; however, a subsequent investigation cleared Hammond of any wrong doing.
+In 1997, an accusation of sexual harassment was made against Hammond; a subsequent investigation cleared Hammond of any wrong doing.